yodkwtf/data-structures-and-alogrithms/Algorithms/Searching/readme.md

 #### Binary Search

-Binary search is performed with the sorted list where we choose a mid value in that list and compare it with the target element.
-Based on the outcome, we neglect the other half and repeat the process with the selected half by choosing a mid value in that.
+Binary search is performed with the sorted list where we choose a mid-value in that list and compare it with the target element.
+Based on the outcome, we neglect the other half and repeat the process with the selected half by choosing a mid-value.
-This is basically Divide and Conquer method and helps improve time complexity to O(log n).
+This is basically the Divide and Conquer method and helps improve time complexity to O(log n).

-Even if we have an unsorted array, it's believed that sorting it first and then performing binary search would still be more efficient than doing linear search.
+Even if we have an unsorted array, it's believed that sorting it first and then performing a binary search would still be more efficient than doing a linear search.

 #### Breadth First Search (BFS)